 "We need an all-hands-on-deck approach to treating substance use disorders," said McCance-Katz.
-"We must do all we can to ensure the greatest access and availability to care for individuals living with Substance Use Disorders."
+"We must do all we can to ensure the greatest access and availability to care for individuals living with substance use disorders.
+Although well-intentioned, the non-disclosure of critical, lifesaving information the previous rule permitted is itself stigmatizing."